david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

     5. Select **Go**.
         - This will take a few minutes

-5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from the DL Workbench™ to our system.
+5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from the DL Workbench to our system.
     1. Take a few minutes to look at the output if desired.
     2. Find the **download** icon at the right, in the top squeezenet model bar.
     3. Select **Download**.
 This will drop a `tar.gz` archive in your default downloads directly (`~/Downloads`).